costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 | `tag` | `tag.id` or `rag.name` | Tag referenced by id or name |

-Let's say that you want to create a new task for existing person:
+Let's say you want to create a new task for an existing person:

 ```json
 {